maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 ## Wrapping up

-The program loads the eBPF program, attaches it to the perf event created, and reads stack IDs which accesses stack traces.
-With traces' instruction pointers it resolves symbols and on exit, it calculates the statistics as explained before.
-For example:
+The user program loads the eBPF program, attaches it to the Perf event in order to be triggered with a fixed frequency, and samples stack traces.
+Trace instruction pointers are resolved into symbols and before returning, the statistics about residency fraction are calculated.

+The statistics are finally printed out like below:

 ```
 80% main; foo; bar;
 20% main; foo; baz;
 ```

-You can see a full working example at https://github.com/maxgio92/yap, which stands for Yet Another Profiler.
+You can see a full working example at [github.com/maxgio92/yap](https://github.com/maxgio92/yap).
 YAP is a sampling-based, low overhead kernel-assisted profiler.

 ## Thanks

+Thanks for your time, I hope you enjoyed this blog.

+Any form of feedback is more than welcome.
+Hear from you soon!